aaqibkhaan/frontend-nanodegree-arcade-game/README.md

 # Classic Arcade Game , Frogger Clone :frog:
  This is a variation of the classic Frogger Arcade game , and its a third project of Nano-Degree Front-end Web Developer program at [Udacity](www.udacity.com)

 ## Objectives
  Get the player to move accross the grey bricks towards the water without getting hit by the bugs .
 Users level increases by 1 for each time player reaches the water.
 The number of bugs also increases with each level and are randomly placed .
 Once Player been hit by the bug level will deacrese as well as number of bugs by 1 .
-https:

 ## How to run
-  [Download](//github.com/aaqibkhaan/frontend-nanodegree-arcade-game) the repository in your Desktop , Unzip it and open the "index.html" file in your browser.
+  [Download](https://github.com/aaqibkhaan/frontend-nanodegree-arcade-game/archive/master.zip) the repository in your Desktop , Unzip it and open the "index.html" file in your browser or you can [Clone](https://github.com/aaqibkhaan/frontend-nanodegree-arcade-game) the repository in your desktop directory.

 ## How to Play
 Use the arrows :arrow_up: :arrow_right: :arrow_down: :arrow_left: from the keyboard to move the player on the Canvas.